Start 14-Day Trial Subscription

 One of the critical factors in the desirability of a brand is its look and feel.
 Companies that have an engaging and professional-looking logo tend to draw more fans than ones that look amateurish.
 There are certain colors that resonate with customers, and others that turn them off.
 There isn’t a single winning formula for building an attractive visual brand, but its importance cannot be underestimated.
 If you have a designer on your team, you are ahead of the curve.
 If you don’t, it might be worth hiring a graphic designer to come in and help refresh or rebuild your brand.
 Again, there are plenty of low-cost options online if you don’t have the budget to hire a full-service creative agency.

 Even though we live in a digital age, brewers should never underestimate the value of low-tech approaches to marketing.
-Things like stickers, signs, and swag can go a long way in helping reinforce a brand and drive product awareness.
+Things like stickers, neon beer signs, and swag can go a long way in helping reinforce a brand and drive product awareness.
 Spending only a few hundred dollars can have a huge impact, especially for brewers on a budget who serve defined geographic areas.

 You don’t need an MBA to build a brand, and you certainly don’t need a billion dollars.
 But by focusing on a few key marketing activities you can do what you need to do: reach out to the people who love — or should love — your beer.